 The Real Estate Market in Englewood has something for almost Everyone

 You will find only a handful of gated communities, though.
-Boca Royal Golf and Country Club, Oyster Creek Golf and Country Club, and Stillwater are three of them.
+Boca Royale Golf and Country Club, Oyster Creek Golf and Country Club, and Stillwater are three of them.
 Boca Royal is the most upscale community with more prominent homes in a unique subtropical setting.
 A section of new homes has bee added recently, and Boca Royal also became a part of the West Villages.

 Oyster Creek Golf and Country Club is a nicely maintained community with low HOA fees.
 However, the homes are older (1990 – 2005), and there is no expansion available for new homes.
 Both gated communities have a golf course and a well-equipped Clubhouse; Boca Royal provides two restaurants with fine dining for the residents.
 Fine dining at your fingertips – how convenient is that.

 Stillwater has an electronic gate and no amenities.
 Although that is not quite right, at least the villa section has a community pool.
 However, if you don’t need a clubhouse with a pool, this is a less sophisticated community but still lovely.

 Englewood Isles is a mature and deed-restricted community, but non-gated.
 Many homes are on navigable water and a few homes on canals without access to the bay.
 The community has a marina and is directly connected with Lemon Bay, and via Lemon Bay with the Gulf of Mexico.
 Grove City also has boatable canals.
 Englewood Beach on Manasota Key has boat docks facing the Lemon Bay.

 Quite a few Englewood homes are in non-deed restricted areas, but many of them are.
 Living in a non-deed restricted area is not everyone’s cup of tea.
 If you have a trashy neighbor, you are stuck with his junk.
 Deed restriction set at least some rules, and “Mr. Trash” cannot dump his garbage in the front yard.